intercom/omniauth-intercom/RELEASING.md

 + Add a CHANGELOG entry

-+ Commit to master with an explicit message : "Bump to vX.Y.Z"
++ Commit to new branch with an explicit message : "Bump to vX.Y.Z"

++ Merge the new branch to master and switch to master locally

 + Tag the new release :